 The Protection Plan is available for up to 84 months.

 You’re insured against owing money on a Buick you can no longer drive.

 Your coverage is fully refundable if cancellation occurs within 60 days of purchase and no losses have occurred.

 Road hazards can be unpredictable.
-But with Buick Tire & Wheel Protection, you’ve got nothing to worry about.
+But with Buick Tire and Wheel Protection, you don't have to worry.
 After all, we built your Buick, so we know exactly what you need to get you back on the road.

-The plan will pay to repair or replace flat tires and damaged wheels due to road hazards.
+Buick Tire and Wheel Protection will pay to repair or replace flat tires and damaged wheels due to covered road hazards.